Plainville Mother Found Stabbed To Death In Home, Son Charged In Murder

-PLAINVILLE (CBS) – A young man is charged with stabbing his mother to death in Plainville.
+PLAINVILLE (CBS) – A young man charged with stabbing his mother to death in Plainville was ordered held without bail Friday.

-Police were called to a house on Landau Road just after 10 p.m.
-Thursday and found 51-year old Carlyn Murphy dead.
+Police were called to a house on Landau Road around 10:30 p.m.
+Thursday and found 51-year old Carlyn Murphy dead on the kitchen floor with two blood-stained carving knives next to her.
+She had been repeatedly stabbed in the chest and neck.

-Officers then arrested her son, 21-year-old Sean Murphy, who lives with his mother in the home.
+Officers began searching for her son, 21-year-old Sean Murphy, who lives with his mother in the home.
+He was arrested Thursday night at Patriot Place in Foxboro where police say they found a knife on him and a fresh cut to his neck.

+According to the police report, Murphy told investigators he wanted his mother “to die quickly,” and after he realized it was taking too long, he told them he should have stabbed her in the heart, because “she did not deserve that.”

 There’s no word yet on a motive.